In spring, enjoy abundant wildflowers and views of Stuart Range on these trails east of the Cascades.

 This is an ideal trail to enjoy abundant wildflowers and mountain views in May or June when the weather on the west side of the Cascades is dreary.
 Simply cross the pass to find it sunny and warm on the east side.

 Springtime is such a popular season for hiking this trail that the US Forest Service closes it to motorized use from April 1 through Jun 15 each year.
-If you're hiking from October to April, visit on a weekday if you'd like to avoid encounters with motor vehicles.
+If you're hiking from mid June to April, visit on a weekday if you'd like to avoid encounters with motor vehicles.

 This trail description is based on a hike starting from the Iron Creek trailhead, found at the end of Forest Road 9714, a three mile long dirt road with a few potholes.
 You will ford Iron Creek about 200 yards before you get to the trailhead.
 If your car has low clearance you can park at one of turnouts just before the ford.